Key takeaways

 Multiple health carriers offering plans with wellness incentives

-• Cigna: With Cigna’s Take Control Rewards program, plan buyers can earn up to $275 that can be used to cover healthcare costs or purchase a variety of merchandise, including tech gadgets and sporting equipment.
-After enrollment in the rewards program, members complete a brief health assessment and then start earning rewards for actions such as getting an annual physical and flu shot, and participating in online wellness activities.
+- Cigna: With Cigna’s Take Control Rewards program, plan buyers can earn up to $325 that can be used to cover healthcare costs or purchase a variety of merchandise, including tech gadgets and sporting equipment.
+After enrollment in the rewards program, members complete a brief health assessment and then start earning rewards for actions such as getting an annual physical and flu shot, and participating in online wellness activities.2

-• Molina: With Molina’s My Health Perks program, members can earn a $50 gift card if they see their primary care provider for an annual wellness exam and complete a Health Risk Assessment on the My Molina portal.
+- Molina: With Molina’s Healthy Rewards program, members can earn a $100 gift card if they see their primary care provider for an annual wellness exam and complete a Health Risk Assessment on the My Molina portal.3

 Other companies offer members discounts on a variety of wellness-related services, such as meal plans, yoga classes, gym memberships, and weight management programs.
-Examples include the wellness discounts offered to Aetna/CVS members, and Friday Wellness Extras for people with coverage from Friday Health Plans.
+Examples include the OTC allowance offered to Aetna/CVS members,6 Moda Health's gym membership discounts,7 and Kaiser Permanente's fitness discounts.8

 Smaller, regional insurers also offer incentive programs